sidneykung/Housing_Price_Model/README.md

 ## Final Model Performance

-After three iterations, the final Linear Regression model was able to generate an RMSE of 214529.8727 when predicting on testing data that was split from `kc_house_data_train.csv'.
-The final model's predictions on the blind holdout set can be found in housing_predictions.csv.
+After three iterations, the final Linear Regression model was able to generate an RMSE of 214529.8727 when predicting on testing data that was split from `kc_house_data_train.csv`.
+The final model's predictions on the blind holdout set can be found in `housing_predictions.csv`.

 ## Next Steps